-Kate and Sharon from LesBeMums write a blog sharing their journey as same-sex parents from conception to parenting a toddler.
+Kate and Sharon from LesBeMums write a blog sharing their journey as same-sex parents, from conception to parenting a toddler.

 The Charities and Mums

-Mummy’s Star is a charity which supports mothers who have been diagnosed with cancer through pregnancy and childbirth.
+Mummy’s Star is a charity that supports mothers who have been diagnosed with cancer through pregnancy and childbirth.
 They elected three Mums to take part in the climb after benefitting from the services provided by them.
 One Mum, Paula, fundraised an amazing £1,400 for participation in the climb.
 The money Paula raised will go towards supporting expectant Mums fighting cancer.

 Little Village is a London-based charity working to eradicate maternal poverty in London by providing children with books and toys, clothing and equipment.

 Finally, Mum’s Aid offer specialist counselling free of charge to Mums struggling with mental health.

 The ladies arrived Up at the O2 ticket office, where they had to complete the health and safety forms and watch a short instructional video explaining what to expect on their climb, followed by a safety briefing from their climb instructor Sarah.
 Understandably, the ladies felt quite nervous as they awaited their climb, but Sarah quickly put them all at ease.

 Once the ladies had been kitted out with their climbing suits, harnesses, and climbing shoes, it was time for Sarah to show how to use the climbing rig attached to their harnesses and clip themselves to the wire that runs over the building.

 As the ladies reached the summit, Sarah unclipped them from the wire so they were free to take in the stunning views of London, which spread out around them and snap away with their cameras.